 - Introductory courses do not have to be taken in any particular sequence: thus, students may take one of the “second” Introductory courses before Fundamental Concepts or How to Rule the World.

-- Students may transfer up to four courses from other institutions, including foreign study programs.
-But in no case may a student earn a degree in Political Science without taking at least six courses (24 credits) in the Department.
-Transfer credits and foreign-study credits may not be used to satisfy the four subfield distributional requirements.
+- Students may transfer up to four courses from other institutions, including study abroad programs.
+But in no case may a student earn a degree in Political Science without taking at least six courses (18 credits) in the Department.
+Transfer credits and study abroad credits may not be used to satisfy the four subfield distributional requirements.

-Please Note: Even after the University has accepted a transfer or a foreign study course for your A&S requirements, you will still need to see the Director of Undergraduate Studies or one of the Foreign Study Advisors for special forms to move those classes into the appropriate categories on your Degree Audit.
+Please Note: Even after the University has accepted a transfer or a study abroad course for your MCAS requirements, you will still need to see the Director of Undergraduate Studies or one of the Study Abroad Advisors for special forms to move those classes into the appropriate categories on your Degree Audit.

 The Department of Political Science has established its own Honors program to encourage and reward high academic achievement among its majors.
 Admission to the program is by invitation from the Department.
 Each year 15 to 20 Political Science majors who have completed the sophomore year are invited to join the Honors program.
 Selection is based on academic records within the major and overall.
 The Honors program seeks to provide additional opportunities for intellectual exchange and friendship, among students as well as with the faculty.
 The Department hopes that the spirit of the Honors program will in turn extend to all our classes.

 Honors Seminar: The Department offers special Honors Seminars on a variety of topics to members of the program.
 These are topics not ordinarily available in our course offerings, and they frequently focus on the special interests of faculty in important policy questions or intellectual puzzles.
 The intention of these seminars is to provide a setting in which students who have shown their lively and nimble engagement with politics can come together with others who share their enthusiasm, for the enjoyment and rewards of shared scholarly exploration.
-Members of the Honors program must take at least two Honors Seminars during their Junior and Senior years, in addition to the ten courses otherwise required for the major.
+Members of the Honors program must take at least two Honors Seminars over the course of their junior and senior years, in addition to the ten courses otherwise required for the major.
 Students seeking to complete the Honors program and graduate with Honors must, therefore, take at least 12 Political Science courses in all.

 One Honors seminar is given each semester.
 The seminars are scheduled a year in advance so that students can plan their programs (especially important for students who will be studying abroad for one or two semesters).
 These seminars are considered electives in the major, and so they do not exempt the student from the requirement of taking one course in each of four subfields in Political Science.
 With the permission of the Director of the Honors program, Honors students may substitute one graduate seminar for one of the two required Honors seminars, subject to the approval of the faculty member teaching the seminar.